MockbaTheBorg/MockbaModular/README.md

 ## ToDo list for the UDP modules
 .
 Add some offset adjust knob to Slavah to compensate for network delay.<br>
-.
-Add an option to set the broadcast IP address of Mastah manually.

 ## Issues
 Sometimes the Slave won't start when added, if this is the case then close the patch and open it again.
 This normally fixes the issue.<br>